thisIsAnUniqueName/transfer-assignment/README.md

 # transfer-assignment

-Repo is for an university task.
+Repository is for an university task.
 If anyone stumbles upon this somehow, just ignore it.
 **Nothing of interest will happen here**